DamianHr/ng-recruitment/README.md

   - The name of the country starts with one of the letters ['b', 'g', 'l']
 - The `filter()` function passes the tests present in `src/app/countries/countries.component.spec.ts`
 - The `filter()` function is applied to `getData()` to see the filtered data in the app
-- You are allowed to use [Mozilla's Javascipt doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)
+- You are allowed to use [Mozilla's Javascript doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)

 #### Challenge #3 - We want order!